 Thanks to a bizarre mishap, Max has started shifting between parallel universes whenever he falls asleep.
 A curious affliction, and one that steadily erodes his sanity.
 Day after day, he awakes to a strange new reality and struggles to make sense of his surroundings.

 But then one day he awakes to a hyper-advanced version of Earth where humans have colonized space.
 Determined to fulfill a lifelong dream, Max and his cyborg cat venture into the black, only to entangle themselves in an intergalactic conflict.

-“[Max and the Multiverse] is one of the finest pieces of sci-fi satire I have ever read.
+“One of the finest pieces of sci-fi satire I have ever read.
 Anywhere.
 Bar none.” —Eric Michael Craig, Rivenstone Press

-“Wheeler dedicates [Max and the Multiverse] to Douglas Adams, who he manages to channel with witty, snarky, and offbeat humour.” —Keith Lane, TG Geeks
+“Wheeler dedicates this book to Douglas Adams, who he manages to channel with witty, snarky, and offbeat humour.” —Keith Lane, TG Geeks

 “A real fun read (and one that made my daughter upset because we don’t live in a world ‘saved by a slap’ – read it you will understand).” —Eric Klein, SF Author

 “Fantastic.
 On par with Red Dwarf.
 Girls can do anything and nerds hold their own while the cat gets the cream.
 Utterly dimensional.” —Amazon Reader